How to tank a cellar yourself

 Having the right materials is crucial for a successful tanking project.
 Make sure to invest in high-quality waterproofing products, such as tanking membranes, sealants, and adhesives.
 Additionally, gather all the necessary tools, such as brushes, rollers, and trowels, to ensure a smooth application.

-See also How to pronounce anecdotally
+See also How to put foil behind radiators

 3. Properly prepare the surfaces